 5. The fifth avatar, Vamana was dwarfed human being, visually very similar to the short ape species that humans have evolved from.

-To be honest, there is no exact form like a short homo sapiens In Charles Darwin's theory.
+In Charles Darwin's theory.
 But, if you look at the evolution charts, the earliest form of apes that human beings evolved from were in fact, much shorter in height than present-day human beings.

 6. The short ape-like species finally evolved into what we call 'early man'.
 Parshurama, Vishnu's sixth avatar was very similar to that.